Video news startup Stringr raises $5.75M from Thomson Reuters and others – TechCrunch

 And speaking of footage, newsrooms are going to need help on that front too, particularly with the COVID-19 pandemic having a dramatic impact on the media industry’s bottom line.

 “I don’t think it’s lost on anyone that media companies … the business model, even more than before COVID, has been challenged,” Stewart added.
-So those companies are turning to Stringr for help in figuring out “how they become as cost effective as they possibly can, while still providing a valuable service to society overall.”
+So those companies are turning to Stringr for help in figuring out “how they become as cost-effective as they possibly can, while still providing a valuable service to society overall.”

-Stringr has also launched a division called Embed Studios that taps into the startup’s videographer network to create content for brands including Corcoran, Zillow, HBO Max, Amazon, Lightworkers, TikTok, Mastercard, United Way and MGM.
+Stringr has also launched a division called Embed Studios that taps into the startup’s videographer network to create content for brands, including Corcoran, Zillow, HBO Max, Amazon, Lightworkers, TikTok, Mastercard, United Way and MGM.

 The company has now raised a total of $7.25 million.
 The new funding comes from Thomson Reuters, as well as previous investors G5 Capital and Advection Growth Capital.